hudsongeovane/wappo/README.md

 This project aims to create a prototype of wappo game, with only one map.
 However the prototype will load maps dynamically, so if you want to contribute with this project without coding, thinking in <strike>hard</strike> maps will be a really good help.

-The game will be developed in javascript, using MEAN Stack.
+The game will be developed in javascript.

 ## Keywords

-Wappo Game, MEAN Stack, Javascript, Canvas, HTML5
+Wappo Game, Javascript, Canvas, HTML5